alexKleider/phInfo/README.md

 Use the command line of your staging machine to log onto the target `Raspberry Pi` as described in the previous section.
-You can safely ignore the warning about changing the password.
+You can safely ignore any warning about changing the password.
 We'll do that in a moment.
 Run `raspi-config`:

         sudo raspi-config